 “Assumptions and thought filters are not things of the past; they are still here today,” states Hotta.
 To reduce the risk of gender bias, Hotta emphasises that more must be done to increase women’s participation in healthcare, especially in areas like diagnosis and treatment.
 Changes such as increasing the number of women in leadership positions are key.
 Hotta cites her own experience as an example.
 She will always remember 1993 — the year the first woman was appointed as the Head of Clinical Laboratory Technologists in Kyushu University Hospital.
 Having such role models goes a long way in inspiring and motivating younger generations of women.
 In Hotta’s case, her hard work paid off as she assumed the same role of Head of Clinical Laboratory Technologists less than two decades later.

 “Women’s representation in diagnosis and healthcare in general will contribute to removing gender stereotypes and improve the accuracy of diagnosis of patients and disease patterns.”

-As a leader in the Saigon International Maternity Hospital, Dr Pham has made it her mission to actively contribute to women's healthcare and diagnostics, whether it is through conducting research or working with the Board of Directors at the hospital.
+As a leader in the Saigon International Hospital, Dr Trung Ha has made it her mission to actively contribute to women's healthcare and diagnostics, whether it is through conducting research or working with the Board of Directors at the hospital.
 She’s pleased that medical advancements, such as the application of thyroid and biochemical tests to diagnose pregnancy pathologies, have helped to reduce the rate of obstetric complications and raise the quality of women's health in recent years.